 Designing a vaccine that grants immunity and causes minimal side effects is no simple task.
 A coronavirus vaccine, in particular, poses its own unique challenges.
 Although scientists did create candidate vaccines for the coronaviruses SARS-CoV and MERS-CoV, these did not exit clinical trials or enter public use, partly because of lack of resources, Live Science previously reported.

 "One of the things you have to be careful of when you're dealing with a coronavirus is the possibility of enhancement," Fauci said in an interview with the journal JAMA on April 8.
-Some vaccines cause a dangerous phenomenon known as antibody dependent enhancement (AED), which paradoxically leaves the body more vulnerable to severe illness after inoculation.
+Some vaccines cause a dangerous phenomenon known as antibody dependent enhancement (ADE), which paradoxically leaves the body more vulnerable to severe illness after inoculation.

 "Once there is a good animal model which gives symptoms after SARS-CoV-2 infection, we can ask if vaccination decreases or enhances pathogenesis," he said.
 "These may be longer term studies that could take several months."
-The AED studies could be done in parallel with other animal trials to save time, Andino-Pavlovsky added.
+The ADE studies could be done in parallel with other animal trials to save time, Andino-Pavlovsky added.